sesim-nov/fightbot/README.md

 This bot handles differently sized queues without needing multiple channels, and more features are being planned.
 Reasons for making our own instead of using the other two available options:
  - Open source.
 Do not trust code you cannot review.
  - Uses app commands (slash commands) in Discord.
-This means it doesn't need to read messages in your server, unlike the other bots that use context triggers (eg "?").
+This means it doesn't need to read messages in your server, unlike the other bots that use context triggers (eg "?r").
  - Minimal permission requirement.
 We disliked that the aforementioned alternatives required global permission to view every channel in your server and read every message in them.

 # Installing the Bot